AdobeDocs/experience-manager-65.en/help/sites-authoring/launches-creating.md

    >[!NOTE]
    >
-   >To add pages and/or branches to a launch they must be within a site; i.e. below a common top-level root.
+   >To add pages and/or branches to a launch they must be within a site; that is, below a common top-level root.
    >
    >If a site contains language roots below the top-level, the pages and branches for a launch must be below a common language root.
    >